 3. GSI Lexan TEKK Cutlery set (£3/19g for knife, fork and spoon)

 Of course, you can just nick a teaspoon from Tescos or a café, but if you’re reading this then you’re probably the type of person who likes such things!

 Unless your stove features a built-in windshield it’s vital that you have one, otherwise you may find that all your precious tea warming heat just disappears into the night.
 The best windshield for all these stoves is MSR’s foil windshield which is available as a spare part (£7), which is tough, light and stiff enough to stay in position (it may need to be cut down to fit your bivy pan).
 MSR also sell a set that includes a bottom reflector (they sell as a set at £13), but I think you’re better off using a stove base.

 STOVE BASES AND SUPPORTS

-A stove base is a commonly overlooked piece of kit, as it’s value is often only understood once it’s too late!
-Basically this is a small square of wood onto which the stove sits, and is of most value on snow, as it keeps the canister off the ground, but can also aid stability on rocky ground as well.
-This is home made, and it’s worth covering it in tin foil to help increase heat reflection.
+A stove base is a commonly overlooked piece of kit, as it values is often only understood once it’s too late!
+Basically, this is a small square of wood onto which the stove sits, and is of most value on snow, as it keeps the canister off the ground, but can also aid stability on rocky ground as well.
+This is homemade, and it’s worth covering it in tin foil to help increase heat reflection.
 One big problem with a lot of the tiny stoves is their lack of stability, with pans full of boiling water dropping in your sleeping bag always just a clumsy elbow away.
-One way to reduce this risk is to use a folding stove support that fits onto the canister and so reduces the chances of the whole lots toppling.
-At the moment the best model seems to be Primus’s Footrest which at only £4 and weighing in at 22g seems a lot better then a put full of soggy noodles.
-Of course both these pieces of gear will be left behind once you start stripping the gear down, but are both very valuable for more sedate cooking.
+One way to reduce this risk is to use folding stove support that fits onto the canister and so reduces the chances of the whole lots toppling.
+At the moment the best model seems to be Primus’s Footrest which at only £4 and weighing in at 22g seems a lot better than a pot full of soggy noodles.
+Of course, both these pieces of gear will be left behind once you start stripping the gear down, but are both very valuable for more sedate cooking.